Click to toggle navigation menu.

 When a cyber incident takes your systems offline, you lose revenue.
 Business interruption coverage compensates for that lost income during the period your operations are disrupted.
 It can also cover the extra expenses you incur to keep operating during recovery, such as temporary systems, overtime labor, or alternative service providers.

-Business interruption is now the single largest driver of cyber insurance claims.
-For a full breakdown of why operational downtime has overtaken data theft as the primary source of cyber losses, see our post on business interruption as the largest driver of cyber losses.
+Business interruption is now the single largest driver of cyber insurance claims, surpassing data theft as the primary source of losses.
+For a full breakdown of why operational downtime has overtaken stolen data, see our post on business interruption as the largest driver of cyber losses.

 Ransomware and cyber extortion